Duality between dissipation-coherence trade-off and thermodynamic speed limit based on thermodynamic uncertainty relation for stochastic limit cycles: Observable-independence of correlation time

 \section{Observable-independence of correlation time}

 Here we show that the correlation time $\tau_{\mathrm{c}}$ is common to most observables except in some special cases.
-Let $\pi(\bm{x})$ denote the steady-state distribution of the Fokker--Planck equation in Eq.~(2).
-We also introduce the conditional probability distribution of the state being $\bm{x}$ at time $t$, given that the state was $\bm{x}'$ at time $0$, denoted by $p_t(\bm{x}|\bm{x}')$.
-Using these quantities, we can obtain the correlation function as
+We introduce the conditional probability distribution of the state being $\bm{x}$ at time $t$, given that the state was $\bm{x}'$ at time $0$, denoted by $p_t(\bm{x}|\bm{x}')$.
+Using this quantity and the steady-state distribution $p^{\mathrm{st}}(\bm{x})$, we can obtain the correlation function as

 To transform Eq.~\eqref{correlation function}, we introduce the spectral decomposition of $p_t(\bm{x}|\bm{x}')$~\cite{gardiner2009stochastic}.
 We can rewrite the Fokker--Planck equation in Eq.~(2) as

 where we introduced the Fokker--Planck operator $\mathcal{L}$ based on the linearity of the Fokker--Planck equation.
 We also define the formal adjoint of the Fokker--Planck operator (Kolmogorov’s backward operator) $\mathcal{L}^{\dag}$ as